FelipeThi/vraptor-environment/README.markdown

 where environment_name is the current environment ('production' or 'development' for example).

+note: if you want to add more environment files, you must separate environment name by ';'.

 # environment_name.properties

 Your environment_name.properties should be located at src/main/resources.
 Example ('development.properties'):